Canyonlands National Park is divided by the Colorado and Green Rivers into three distinct sections: The Island in the Sky, the Needles, and The Maze.

-Canyonlands is a paradise for photographers.
-Both sunrises and sunsets provide a range of photographic opportunities, with the changing of the light can make a huge difference in the intensity of the red rocks.
-Clouds also offer great depth as they cast their shadows.
+Canyonlands photography is the dream and paradise for photographers.
+Both sunrises and sunsets provide a range of photographic opportunities, with the changing of the light can make a massive difference in the intensity of the red rocks.
+Clouds also offer incredible depth as they cast their shadows.

-Spring and Fall are the most comfortable seasons to visit the districts of Canyonlands, as summers become very hot and winters can get quite cold.
+Spring and Fall are the most comfortable seasons to visit the districts of Canyonlands, as summers become very hot, and winters can get quite cold.
 The peaks of the La Sal mountains will be capped with snow in the spring and can give photos of the deep red canyons a beautiful contrast.
 Late summer will provide you with afternoon showers and storms, perfect for cloud cover and dramatic skies.
-Let’s find the 9 best photography locations in Canyonlands.
+Let’s find the nine best Canyonlands photography locations here.

 1. Shafer Canyon Overlook